-a) A take-over bid (as defined in the Securities Act (British Columbia)) of the Company pursuant to which more than 50% of the outstanding Shares of the Company are tendered;
+- a) A take-over bid (as defined in the Securities Act (British Columbia)) of the Company pursuant to which more than 50% of the outstanding Shares of the Company are tendered; - b) A change of control of the Board, defined as the election by the Shareholders of the Company of less than a majority of the persons nominated for election by Management of the Company; - c) A sale or other disposition of all or substantially all the assets of the Company outside of the normal course of business;

-- b) A change of control of the Board, defined as the election by the Shareholders of the Company of less than a majority of the persons nominated for election by management of the Company; - c) A sale or other disposition of all or substantially all the assets of the Company outside of the normal course of business; - d) A sale, exchange or other disposition of a majority of the outstanding Shares of the Company in a single or a series of related transactions; - e) A termination of the Company's business or the liquidation of its assets; or - f) A merger, amalgamation or plan of arrangement or other corporate restructuring of the Company in a transaction or series of transactions in which the Company's Shareholders as a group, prior to such merger, amalgamation or plan of arrangement or other corporate restructuring, own less than a majority of the outstanding Shares of the new or continuing corporation on a fully diluted basis.
+- d) A sale, exchange or other disposition of a majority of the outstanding Shares of the Company in a single or a series of related transactions; - e) A termination of the Company's business or the liquidation of its assets; or - f) A merger, amalgamation or plan of arrangement or other corporate restructuring of the Company in a transaction or series of transactions in which the Company's Shareholders as a group, prior to such merger, amalgamation or plan of arrangement or other corporate restructuring, own less than a majority of the outstanding Shares of the new or continuing corporation on a fully diluted basis.

-The following table outlines the estimated potential payments that each NOE would have been entitled to if their employment were terminated in the event of a Termination Without Cause or a Change of Control on December 31, 2022, at which time Orogen's Share price on the Toronto Venture Exchange was \$0.53.
+The following table outlines the estimated potential payments that each NEO would have been entitled to if their employment were terminated in the event of a Termination Without Cause or a Change of Control on December 31, 2023, at which time Orogen's Share price on the Toronto Venture Exchange was \$0.64.
 The actual amounts to be paid to each NEO can only be determined at termination date.
-The amounts below do not include estimates for employee benefits under a group plan, vacation pay, STIP awards LTIP awards.
+The amounts below does not include estimates for employee benefits under a group plan, vacation pay, STIP and LTIP awards.

-NEO Termination Without Cause (\$) Termination on a Change of Control (\$)

-J. Patrick Nicol

-- Cash Severance 360,000 480,000

-- Payment for Outstanding Equity Awards 85,000 85,000

-Marcus Tran

-- Cash Severance 200,000 400,000

-- Payment for Outstanding Equity Awards 171,400 171,400

-Marco LoCascio ^[1]

-- Cash Severance 203,152 406,305

-- Payment for Outstanding Equity Awards 100,300 100,300

-Laurence Pryer

-- Cash Severance 157,000 157,000

-- Payment for Outstanding Equity Awards 51,000 51,000
+NEO Termination Without Cause Termination on a Change of Control J. Patrick Nicol - Cash Severance - Payment for Outstanding Equity Awards ^[1] \$423,000 \$269,810 \$564,000 \$269,810 Marcus Tran - Cash Severance - Payment for Outstanding Equity Awards ^[1] \$230,000 \$378,610 \$460,000 \$378,610 Marco LoCascio ^[1] - Cash Severance - Payment for Outstanding Equity Awards ^[1] \$226,456 \$264,650 \$452,912 \$264,650 Laurence Pryer - Cash Severance - Payment for Outstanding Equity Awards ^[1] \$172,700 \$151,060 \$172,700 \$151,060